mahavedalla/mahavedalla/docs/questions/annatitthiya/whether-the-wanderers-of-other-sects-can-abandon-sensuality.md

-# Whether the wanderers of other sects can abandon sensuality?
+Question: Whether the wanderers of other sects can abandon sensuality?
 Category: Aññatitthiya
 Sutta References: MN 11, MN 13
 Tags: Aññatitthiya, Kāma, Religions, Sects, Upādāna